Vanguard vs Fidelity in 2026

 Category 1: Trading and Investing

-For the most complete guidance in investing, the three securities firms in this faceoff provide wealth-management programs that come with a licensed investment advisor who can assist with all sorts of essential financial topics.
-Examples can include retirement planning and tax-smart investing.
-Other managed accounts are available that typically come with a smaller list of available services; all three firms have robo accounts.
+For full investing guidance, the three firms in this comparison offer wealth-management programs that include a licensed advisor who can help with key financial topics.
+Examples include retirement planning and tax-smart investing.
+Other managed accounts are also available that usually include fewer services; all three firms offer robo accounts.

-Then there are the brokerage accounts.
-Online self-directed trading is possible with these accounts, which provide access to these financial vehicles:
+Then there are brokerage accounts.
+These allow online self-directed trading and provide access to these investments:

 • Mutual funds